EmrysMyrddin/docker-labs/chapters/webapps.md

 When you run the `docker build` command given below, make sure to replace `<YOUR_USERNAME>` with your username.
 This username should be the same one you created when registering on [Docker Cloud](https://cloud.docker.com).
 If you haven't done that yet, please go ahead and create an account.

-The `docker build` command is quite simple - it takes an optional tag name with the `-t` flag, and the location of the directory containing the `Dockerfile` - the `.` indicates the current directory:
+The `docker image build` command is quite simple - it takes an optional tag name with the `-t` flag, and the location of the directory containing the `Dockerfile` - the `.` indicates the current directory:

 ```
-$ docker build -t <YOUR_USERNAME>/myfirstapp .
+$ docker image build -t <YOUR_USERNAME>/myfirstapp .
 Sending build context to Docker daemon 9.728 kB
 Step 1 : FROM alpine:latest
  ---> 0d81fc72e790